gekatateam/neptunus/plugins/processors/llm/README.md

 ## JSON Mode

-When `json_mode` is enabled, the processor will:
-1. Request structured JSON output from the LLM
+When `json_mode` is enabled, the processor will request structured JSON output from the LLM.
+The response will be processed in one of two ways:

-2. Parse the returned JSON
-3. Flatten the structure and add each key-value pair to the event
+1. If `json_mode_get_key` is specified, the processor will:
+   - Extract the value of the specified key from the JSON response
+   - Set this value to the `response_to` field

+2. If `json_mode_get_key` is not specified, the processor will:
+   - Set the entire JSON response (without the markdown code block delimiters) to the `response_to` field

 ## CSV Logging